JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q11084414" title="modernity">
 <param ve-entity eid="Q219416" title="sustainability" aliases="sustainable">
 <param ve-entity eid="Q2336124" title="defamiliarization">
-Visual representations of sunflowers have shaped and been shaped by human interactions with actual plants.
-By analyzing trends in such imagery, we can become more attuned to the significance of those encounters and our own.
-That kind of attentive regard for plant life is essential if we are to enter into sustainable relationships with it.
-These are just some of the sentiments that attain visibility in Vincent van Gogh's [memento mori](https://www.tate.org.uk/art/art-terms/m/memento-mori), at right. _Sunflowers_, from 1887, shows a dried flower head with exposed kernels nestled against a desiccated yellow husk, both of which rest on a somber blue ground.
-This defamiliarization of sunflowers unsettles our tendencies to appreciate them solely for their beauty or utility, while also challenging our assumptions that they are infinitely replenishable natural resources.
-In all of these ways, Van Gogh’s picture invites us to bring greater attentiveness, care, and gratitude to our relationships with plants, none more so than the glorious sunflower.
+Cultivated _Helianthus annuus_ is a fast-growing sun-loving plant that blooms during the summer months.
+At this stage of growth, the mature flower faces east, and its warmth and radiant yellow ray florets together attract insect pollinators.
+Once pollinated and fertilized, the plant develops seeds that slowly ripen.
+They are ready for harvesting when the flower head sheds its petals, droops, and turns yellow and then brown.
+That final stage of the annual’s lifecycle is poignantly evoked in Vincent van Gogh’s 1887 painting _Sunflowers_.
+The left and center sections of the picture show a dried flower head with exposed kernels.
+Its dark-brown, rust-orange, and aqua disk nestles against the desiccated yellow husk of a second once-vibrant flower.
+The plant portrait radically departs from the visual conventions for representing the domesticated sunflower at the height of its beauty, as a mature golden flower poised atop a thick vertical stem adorned with robust leaves.
+Conversely, Van Gogh defamiliarizes the left plant by portraying it with a few wilted rays, lying flat and inert.
+That withered floral imagery unsettles our tendency to appreciate the sunflower primarily for its beauty or utility, while also challenging a deeply held assumption that such natural resources are infinitely replenishable.
+In all of these ways, Van Gogh’s [memento mori](https://www.tate.org.uk/art/art-terms/m/memento-mori) invites us to bring greater attentiveness, care, and gratitude to our relationships with all plants, though none more so than the glorious sunflower.
 <param ve-image primary iiif fit="contain" url="https://images.metmuseum.org/CRDImages/ep/original/DP229743.jpg" title="Vincent van Gogh, _Sunflowers_, 1887, Metropolitan Museum of Art, Rogers Fund, 1949">

 ### References